niklasadams/OCCasesAndVariants/README.md

+## Note
+To get an updated and integrated version of process executions and variants please use [ocpa](https://gihub.com/ocpm/ocpa).

 ## Welcome

 ### This repository provides the code to reproduce the experiments, results and figures provided in the corresponding paper.